codazoda/ask/README.md

 A command-line utility for asking AI questions.
 It sends your question to the OpenAI API.

+This utility does not have a stable usage yet.
+The command-line options are likely to change.
+This is an early proof of concept (PoC).

 Called _AskAI_ to disambiguate or just _Ask_ for short.

 Usage: